nodejs/nodejs.dev/src/documentation/0013-node-output-to-cli/index.md

 })
 ```
 ## Reset counting
-The console.countReset() method resets counter used with console.count().
+The console.countReset() method resets the counter used with console.count().

-We will use the apples and orange example to demonstrate this.
+We will use the apple and oranges example to demonstrate this.

 ```js
 const oranges = ['orange', 'orange']